Feeling down after bombing a job application aptitude test? You're not alone

 Aptitude tests are often the first hurdle in the hiring process.
 If a candidate scores poorly, they're out—end of story.
 But think about what this means: you're choosing the best candidates from those who passed the test, not the best candidates overall.

-What about the brilliant applicant who had an off day?
-Or the creative problem-solver who struggles under time pressure?
-The test doesn’t just measure ability; it also measures familiarity with the format, stress tolerance, and even access to preparation resources—all of which can exclude great talent for the wrong reasons.
+The test doesn't just measure ability; it also measures familiarity with the format, stress tolerance, and even access to preparation resources—all of which can exclude great talent for the wrong reasons.

 3. Cultural and socioeconomic biases

 Standardized tests are not always as neutral as they seem.
 Cultural assumptions embedded in test questions can disadvantage candidates from underrepresented backgrounds.
+EEOC guidelines specifically address how seemingly neutral tests can have disparate impact on protected groups.

 4. Narrow focus